rinkal-raj/Final_project_tableau/README.md

 ### (your step 2)
 I selected Option 2 dataset is [Cause of Death - Our World In Data](https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data?resource=download).

+The Global Burden of Disease is a major global study on the causes of death and disease published in the medical journal The Lancet.
+These estimates of the annual number of deaths dataset are shown here.
+Downloaded https://ourworldindata.org/causes-of-death dataset from the first chart as CSV.
+In these dataset covered number of death people in last 40 years with country name and causes of their death.

 In this dataset has 2 CSV file:
 (1) annual-number-of-deaths-by-cause.csv
 (2) Causes Of Death Clean Output V2.0.csv
 Import both CSV files into Tableau database and created reationship between them by country code.

 There are many important questions that helps to understand data in detail:

 What caused people's death?